 As a result of his extensive training and expertise, Dr. Robert "Bo" Brobst in Plano takes the time to assess each patient individually so that their implant is ideally suited to their anatomy.

-Lack of structural support is often something overlooked in facial aesthetics.
+Lack of structural support can be something that we are born with or something that occurs due to aging.
+It is often something overlooked in facial aesthetics.
 Augmenting these areas with facial implants can provide a permanent solution to volume loss, improvement in facelift - necklift outcomes, and a better balance of the facial profile with or without rhinoplasty.
-A multitude of facial implants are available, but cheek and chin implants are the most often utilized.
+A multitude of facial implants are available, but cheek and chin implants are most often utilized.

-The morning after the procedure, the incision is checked to make sure healing is progressing as desired and external dressings are removed.
+The morning after the procedure, the incision is checked to make sure healing is progressing as desired, and external dressings are removed.
 Swelling is normal and responds well to a cool compress, head elevation, and light activity.
 An oral rinse is used if incisions in the mouth are used.
 Pain is usually minimal.
-After 1 week, any external sutures are removed and most bruising and swelling is gone from the face.
-With the exception of heavy lifting, normal activities can be restarted after 2 weeks.
+After one week, any external sutures are removed, and most bruising and swelling are gone from the face.
+With the exception of heavy lifting, normal activities can be restarted after two weeks.
 Swelling continues to improve over the first month.

 It’s important that you attend all of your follow-up appointments so that Dr. Brobst can check on your healing and recovery progress.
 On top of that, maintaining good general health, oral hygiene and regular dental care, and avoidance of trauma will enhance your final results and help maintain them long-term.

 Range: $2,000 - $10,000